-This page provides an update regarding the Child Victims Act, an overview of the problem of sexual abuse in Scouting, and a list of the names of Scout leaders who the Boy Scouts deemed “ineligible” to volunteer because they believed the Scout leader posed a danger to children.
-As noted below, if you were abused by a Scout leader and his name does not appear on the list, please do not be alarmed as the list is very incomplete.
+This page provides an update regarding the Child Victims Act, an overview of the problem of sexual abuse in Scouting, and a link to the files of Scout leaders who the Boy Scouts deemed “ineligible” to volunteer because they believed the Scout leader posed a danger to children.
+As noted below, if you were abused by a Scout leader and his name does not appear in the files, please do not be alarmed as the list is very incomplete.
 Whether their name is on the list does not mean you do not have a claim for the abuse you suffered.
 Please contact us to learn your options.

 Great News on Child Victims Act!

-The Child Victims Act passed the New York Assembly and is going to the Governor’s desk to be signed into law.
-We understand it will be signed on February 19, 2019.
-The law will give all abuse survivors, regardless of their current age, one year to file a civil claim for the abuse they suffered.
+The Child Victims Act was signed into law on February 14, 2019!!
+The new law gives all abuse survivors, regardless of their current age, one year to file a civil claim for the abuse they suffered.
 However, that one year period could be significantly shortened if the Boy Scouts file for bankruptcy because a bankruptcy judge could order claims to be filed sooner.
 If you were abused while in Scouts, or if you were abused by a Scout leader, please contact us to learn your options as we can help make sure your rights are protected.

-At the bottom of this page you will find a list of Scout leaders who the Boy Scouts deemed “ineligible” to volunteer because they believed the Scout leader posed a danger to children.
-We have represented many people who were abused by Boy Scout leaders who are not on the list, so do not be discouraged if you were abused by someone who was not on the list.
+At the bottom of this page you will find links to the files for Boy Scout leaders in New York who the Boy Scouts deemed “ineligible” to volunteer because they believed the Scout leader posed a danger to children.
+Some of our lawyers obtained these files almost twenty years ago, so please know that any report claiming the files are “new” is inaccurate.
+Please also know that the files are incomplete — the Boy Scouts have not released their files for many years, and they had a policy of destroying files once the person was deceased.
+We have represented many people who were abused by Boy Scout leaders who are not in the files, so do not be discouraged if you were abused by someone who is not in the files.
 Please contact us to learn your legal options — under the Child Victims Act anyone regardless of age will have one year to file a claim against the Boy Scouts for the abuse they suffered, but that one year could be much shorter if the Boy Scouts file for bankruptcy.

 History of the “Ineligible” Volunteer Files